Winter Clothes for Kids: Our Favorite Cold-Weather Layers

 Wool Base Layer Option: REI Co-op

-If you want an all-natural, extra soft option for the base layer, you can’t beat these affordable midweight Merino base layers from REI Co-op.
+If you’re looking for an all-natural, extra-soft base layer, you can’t beat these affordable midweight Merino base layers from REI Co-op.

-Merino maintains a comfortable temperature in both warm and cool temperatures, and unlike synthetics, wool feels warm even when damp.
+Merino maintains a comfortable temperature in both warm and cool conditions, and unlike synthetics, wool retains its warmth even when damp.
 Merino wool is also naturally flame-retardant without the use of chemicals, and it is anti-microbial too!

-These ultrafine 185 g merino wool layers offer a soft feel without scratchiness, are machine washable, and are designed to hug the body for optimum performance.
+These ultrafine 185g merino wool layers offer a soft feel without scratchiness, are machine washable, and are designed to hug the body for optimal performance.

 Insulation Layers for Kids

-While your child’s base layer will generally be the same thing throughout the whole winter, what you choose for the insulation layer will depend a lot on the day’s weather and what you’re doing outdoors with your children.
+While your child’s base layer will generally remain the same throughout the winter, the insulation layer you choose will depend significantly on the day’s weather and your child’s outdoor activities.

-Down, fleece, and wool all work well to insulate your kids from the cold – adding warmth without the bulk so your kids can still run, jump, and throw snowballs.
+Down, fleece, and wool all work well to insulate your kids from the cold, adding warmth without the bulk, so they can still run, jump, and throw snowballs.

 Many snow jackets and snow pants for kids include both an insulating layer and a waterproof layer.
-There is nothing wrong with going this route, but for more versatility, we usually opt for a waterproof jacket for kids that can be used in three seasons and a separate insulating layer that kids can shed if they get hot while playing outdoors in the snow.
+However, for greater versatility, we usually opt for a waterproof jacket for kids that can be used in three seasons, paired with a separate insulating layer that kids can shed if they get too hot while playing outdoors in the snow.

 Here’s what we recommend for an insulating layer for kids: